wootfish/eli.sohl.com/drafts/wangs-attack-2.md

 feel like the code reads better without it.
 If you're curious, though, I've sketched the idea out in the following footnote.[^5]

-[^5]: Here's the idea: Note that within `find_collisions`, both `massage` and `apply_differential` take a message as a bytestring, break it into chunks, call `struct.unpack` on the chunks, manipulate them, then `struct.pack` the result.
-An alternative implementation could simply rewrite `massage` and `apply_differential` to operate on `list`s rather than `bytes`, build an input message by putting `random.getrandbits(32)` in a list comprehension, and only `pack` our lists of words back into bytestrings when we're ready to test for a collision.
-This would likely run a little faster; personally, though, I don't think it would read as well.
+[^5]: Here's the idea: Currently, within `find_collisions`, both `massage` and `apply_differential` take a message as a bytestring, break it into chunks, call `struct.unpack` on the chunks, manipulate them, then `struct.pack` the result.
+An alternative implementation could simply generate our input message as a list of ints, rewrite `massage` and `apply_differential` to operate on that list directly, and only `pack` it back to a bytestring when we're ready to try a collision.
+This would likely run a little faster; personally, though, I think it might be harder to read.
 But hey - maybe this can be how you write a version of the attack that outperforms mine :-)

 Then, all we have to do is run this function and print what it yields.